-The graduate program in sustainable development aims to educate innovative and visionary leaders with a holistic understanding of the developmental challenges in today’s world.
-It offers a comprehensive and in-depth study of sustainability, covering the three dimensions of economy, environment and society.
+AUC offers a Master’s of Science in Sustainable Development as the first program based on innovative collaboration among the AUC schools of Business, Science and Engineering, Global Affairs and Public Policy, and Humanities and Social Sciences.
+The Master of Science program is enhanced by the advanced facilities and state-of-the-art equipment available at the University.
+The program aims to educate innovative and visionary leaders with a holistic understanding of the developmental challenges in today’s world.
+It offers a comprehensive and in-depth study of sustainability, covering the three dimensions of economy, environment, and society.
+Concentrations in engineering, business studies, public policy or social sciences may be pursued, depending on the student’s interests and background.
 In addition to the theoretical and analytical components of the program, students are encouraged to carry out community-based activities.

 Since fall 2014, students have the opportunity to receive double master’s degrees from AUC and Politecnico di Milano in Italy.
 They will spend the first year at the AUC and the second year in Italy, before preparing their master's thesis under supervision from both universities.

 There are three different tracks eligible candidates can take: